 See our 8 things many of us do on holiday that could invalidate our insurance blog - it is an eye-opener.

-As we say above, we have minimum cover standards, and so we exclude some providers who don’t meet these.
+As we say above, we have minimum cover standards, and so we do exclude some providers that don't meet these.

-In addition, one insurer, Holidaysafe Lite (which was listed for a long period in our travel insurance best buys as a cheap ‘no frills’ provider) is currently excluded because of serious allegations made in The Times in Nov 2018 about its parent company, TIF.
-We took the decision to remove them from the guide while investigations continue.
-As they’re ongoing, Holidaysafe (and any TIF - Travel Insurance Facilities policies) are currently excluded from our guide.
+In addition, one insurer, Holidaysafe (which was listed for a long period in our travel insurance best buys as a cheap 'no frills' provider) is currently excluded because of serious allegations made in The Times in November 2018 about its parent company, TIF.
+We took the decision to remove it from the guide while investigations continue.
+As they're ongoing, Holidaysafe (and any TIF – Travel Insurance Facilities – policies) are currently excluded from our guide.

-However, we do link to comparison sites within our travel insurance guides and as they are independent of MSE, they may include providers we wouldn’t.
+However, we do link to comparison sites within our travel insurance guides and as they're independent of MSE, they may include providers we wouldn't.